collinsc/TicTacToeAI/Readme.md

 	- GameTypes.fs: Types
 - __TicTacToe.Tests:__ Test game states, win conditions, and AI function
 - __TicTacToe.ConsoleGame:__ Console utility for testing
-	- Interop.fs: Public Interface
-	- GameTypes.fs: Types

 ---
-_Created and published by Collin Conway under the MIT license_
+_Created and published by Collin Conway in 2021 under the MIT license_